 One of the most common misconceptions about spiders is that they are insects.
 Spiders are arachnids, and are actually more closely related to mites, ticks and scorpions.
 Spiders have 2 body parts, 8 legs, and usually 6 – 8 eyes, while insects are classified as having 3 body parts, 6 legs, and generally 2 compound eyes or up to 3 single eyes.

-All produce silk, which is secreted as a liquid through spinnerets, and hardens on contact with air.
+All spiders produce silk, which is secreted as a liquid through spinnerets and hardens in contact with air.
 Spiders use silk for a variety of purposes, such as: making egg sacs, capturing prey, holding prey, making shelters or retreats, and transferring sperm during mating.
 Also, spiderlings extrude silk threads, that enable them to be transported by the wind, a process called ballooning.

-They are predators that typically feed on living victims.
+Spiders are predators that typically feed on living victims.
 They produce venom that is poisonous to their normal prey of insects, mites, and other small arthropods.
-Venom is injected through the hollow fangs to immobilize the prey, and begin the digestion process.
+Venom is injected through the hollow fangs to immobilize the prey and begin the digestion process.
 Spiders can only ingest liquids, so they either inject or regurgitate digestive fluids into the prey.
 They then suck in the digested liquid food.